Gluing Karcher-Scherk saddle towers II: Singly periodic minimal surfaces: Examples

-\begin{example} [Limit of Theorem~\ref{thm:embed4}] Figure~\ref{fig:tree2} shows an example that only adds two more vertical lines (dashed) to Example~\ref{ex:3line}.
+\begin{example}[A limitation] Figure~\ref{fig:tree2} shows an example that only adds two more vertical lines (dashed) to Example~\ref{ex:3line}.
 Assume that $\cent\phi = 0$ on all half-edges, and that $\xi(\varepsilon) \equiv 0$.
 This is a situation that even Theorem~\ref{thm:embed4} can not determine embeddedness.
 To see this, note that the horizontal forces increase, to the lowest order, by the same amount on all closed edges.
 As a consequence, the Scherk ends corresponding to solid vertical rays can not remain vertical as claimed in~\cite{morabito2020}, but must bend outwards to balance the horizontal forces.
 However, the Scherk ends corresponding to dashed vertical rays must stay vertical.
 We can not tell how the middle Scherk ends bend, or if they bend at all, without looking at higher-order terms.
 But we do not plan to do this. \end{example}

-\begin{example} Figure~\ref{fig:tree3} shows an example with parallel edges.
+\begin{example}[Another limitation] Figure~\ref{fig:tree3} shows an example with parallel edges.
 It does not appear as a line arrangement, but suffers the same problem regarding embeddedness: The parallel Scherk ends can not be resolved by the analytic deformation $\widetilde\chi$.
-To study the embeddedness of the SPMSs, we need to analyse the bending that arise from the variations of the horizontal forces, as we did in Theorem~\ref{thm:embed4}.
-For instance, if $\xi(\varepsilon) \equiv 0$ and the phase function $\cent\phi$ is $0$ on all half-edges, then the Scherk ends that were parallel in the limit $\varepsilon \to 0$ will bend away from each other as $\varepsilon$ increases, hence the SPMSs are embedded. \end{example}
+If $\xi(\varepsilon) \equiv 0$ and the phase function $\cent\phi$ is $0$ on all half-edges, then the forces along closed edges will all increase with $\varepsilon$.
+To recover horizontal balance, parallel rays from different vertices must bend away from each other.

+But another problem arises: We can not tell how parallel rays from the same vertex bend.
+To study this behavior, one needs to look closer into the detailed structure of the 6-wing Karcher-Scherk saddle towers.
+We do not plan to do this in the current manuscript. \end{example}